noord-hollandsarchief/image-compare/README.md

 ```bash
 ~Documents/GitHub/image-compare/testImages/270
 ```
 - Enter the directory where ExifTool is installed:

-The analysis will then be done.
+The pipeline will then start running.

 ---

 ### Method 2:
 Alternatively, the `setup.py` file can be run to install the required packages in either your current or a new environment.
-For this we have to navigate to the scripts directory and run setup.py
+For this we have to open the command-line interface, navigate to the scripts directory and run setup.py
 ```bash
 cd ~/Documents/GitHub/image-compare/scripts && python setup.py
 ```